-- The Hazardous Materials annex when updated could reference the risk assessment and related mitigation actions in the HMP. - The Sustainable Land Use Code is going before the County Commissioners for the 6 month review of the draft in July 2016.
-There could be an opportunity to cross reference the HMP in the Code before it is finalized.
+- The Hazardous Materials annex when updated could reference the risk assessment and related mitigation actions in the HMP. - Look for opportunities to cross reference the HMP in the Sustainable Land Use Code when it is updated.

 The successful implementation of this mitigation strategy will require constant and vigilant review of existing plans and programs for coordination and multi-objective opportunities that promote a safe, sustainable community.